shepherdjerred/sjer.red/src/content/leetcode/easy/merge_sorted_array.md

 continue until p1 and p2 reach the end of the respective array

 no extra space, and done in O(m + n).

+---

+My approach didn't work for the example `4, 5, 6, 0, 0, 0`, `1, 2, 3`.

+The issue is that we would swap 4 -> 2 which breaks the sorting.

+We need to sort from the end rather than the beginning to avoid this issue.

 ```java